Getting a local business to rank is challenging for three reasons:

 10. Percentage Of Negative Reviews Not Responded To

 In a double whammy, the number of reviews with responses counts, but so does negative reviews with no responses.

-Many people use Facebook as a search engine, which is why this has its own number on the list.
+Many people are comfortable with Facebook and use it as a search engine, so it is on this list.

 Make sure you at least create a business page and update it with your website, hours, and a description.

-Social signals may have a limited impact, but they do have an impact on social SEO.
-From Google:
+Social signals may have a limited impact but they do have an impact on social SEO.

 12. Social Listings